Harshita-jh/BasicCalculator/README.md

 # BasicCalculator
-Creating Calculator Application using HTML, CSS and JavaScript
+Calculator Application using HTML, CSS and JavaScript